 -

-to restore the master boot record.
+With Windows 3.x and 9x you can use SYS C:off a clean boot floppy to restore the boot sector, orFDISK /MBRto restore the master boot record.
 The same rules of when and when not to run this command that were presented in Chapter 2 apply.
-Don’t runFDISK /MBR
+Don’t runFDISK /MBRunless you know doing so will not harm the disk.

 Warning

-only rewrites the MBR and not the entire boot record, and will often overwrite NT disk signatures.
-If your computer has NT fault-tolerant disks, running FDISK /MBR
+Don’t use FDISK /MBR with Windows NT!
+Using FDISK to restore the Master Boot Record can have disastrous consequences in NT and 2000.
+FDISK /MBR only rewrites the MBR and not the entire boot record, and will often overwrite NT disk signatures.
+If your computer has NT fault-tolerant disks, running FDISK /MBR can remove the redundancy.
+It’s better to be safe than sorry, so don’t run FDISK /MBR in an NT or 2000 environment.

 - Using ERD in Windows NT